When is a non-Markovian quantum process classical?: Introduction

-In a similar manner to the analysis of coherences, our results will predominantly be phrased with respect to measurements in a \textit{fixed} basis, raising the question if classicality is merely a question of perspective; in principle, for every process, there could exist a sequential measurement scheme, that yields classical statistics.
-We show by means of an explicit example, that this is not necessarily the case, i.e., that in the presence of memory, there exist \textit{genuinely} quantum processes that lead to non-classical statistics independent of how they are probed.
+In a similar manner to the analysis of coherences, our results will predominantly be phrased with respect to measurements in an arbitrary, but \textit{predetermined} basis i.e., with respect to a fixed observable, raising the question if classicality is merely a question of perspective; in principle, for every process, there could exist a sequential measurement scheme, that yields classical statistics.
+While this \textit{always} holds true for processes in classical physics, as well as memoryless quantum processes, we show by means of an explicit example, that this is not necessarily the case for quantum processes with memory; in the presence of quantum memory, there exists a fundamentally new class of processes, which we will call \textit{genuinely} quantum processes, that lead to non-classical statistics \textit{independent} of how they are probed.

+Throughout this article, we investigate the question of when a physical process---with or without memory---can be considered classical, and what classicality implies if we assume the underlying theory to be quantum mechanics.
+Concretely, for the most part, we consider the scenario of a quantum system of interest that is sequentially probed in a fixed basis, that is, interrogated at successive points in time---like, for example, in Leggett-Garg type experiments---and we are interested in characterizing when the multi-time measurement statistics resulting from such a scenario can be simulated by a classical stochastic process, and thus be reasonably considered \textit{classical}.

+As we will make no assumption about the underlying dynamics, the system of interest can be coupled to an environment that is out of the experimenter's control and can thus undergo an open evolution that displays complex classical and quantum memory effects.
+The classicality of the observed statistics then depends on the interplay of the dynamics of the system of interest, the pertinent memory effects, and the way in which the system is probed.
+We derive both the structural as well as dynamical properties of general classical non-Markovian processes, providing an answer to the question: \emph{What is a non-classical process, and what are its key features?}

+Finally, by dropping the restriction to fixed instruments, we show that an \textit{observer-independent} notion of non-classicality exists, i.e., that there are processes that, no matter how they are probed, display statistics that cannot be simulated by classical stochastic processes.
+As such processes cannot exist in the absence of memory, the interplay of quantum memory effects and quantum dynamics leads to a fundamentally new class of processes---genuinely quantum processes---that cannot hide their non-classicality.